THEORIES CONCERNING THE SIZE, AGE, AND ORIGINS OF THE UNIVERSE - Last Update 4/21/2015|

 There are two other possibilities.
 It is possible that the universe is eternal, but is constructed in such a way so that it would appear to be 13.7 Billion years old to any observer, from anywhere, at any time.
 This is a near impossibility, as we all see evidence of aging throughout the world, even in our selves, and can see that mankind itself has grown over time out of a primitive past.
 We all see time pass in more ways than simply the rotation of the Earth, or the hands of a clock.
 It is only logical that the universe itself was once young.
 But, it is also possible it could have simply sprung into existence at any time in its apparent history and been complete, even having a phony history.
 This could also mean it was created with dinosaur bones already fossilized and buried, too.
 I find both of these options highly unlikely.

 How will it end?
 I believe the universe sprang into being everywhere at once.
-Likewise, I believe it will simply just disappear all at once.
+Likewise, I believe it could simply just disappear all at once.
 What came before it?
 Another universe of some sort.
 What will come after it?
 Another universe of some sort.
 Why?
-Because it is the "Awareness" that is eternal.
-And it is not good to be eternally alone nowhere.
-That Space/Time of only "here and now" is painfully lonely.
+Because it is the "self-awareness", and the space/time it creates by just existing, that is eternal, and it is not good to be eternally alone "nowhere".
+That space/time of only "here and now" is painfully lonely.
 It hurts us to even imagine it.
 If the Creator gets tired of this universe, It will simply stop creating it and begin creating something else.
-This is what It does.
-Creates universes to play in through beings like those on Earth, especially the people.
+This is what It does; creates universes to play in through beings like those on Earth, especially the people.

 I am now going to talk about some other things.
 I am doing this based on Quantum Physics and my own personal experiences.
 I have no doubt that the world works as I am about to tell you.
 I "see" it every day.
 I just hope I can tell it well.

 According to Quantum Physics, even though the universe appears to have stability over time, that is, we see continuity in things like the movement of the planets or the growth of a plant or our very selves, it is actually materializing around us as we live in it.
 Indeed, according to Quantum Physics, at any given moment each of us is missing parts because the quanta that make us up are always popping into and out of being.
 They aren't all there all the time.
 The continuity is the "permanence" of things Moses wrote of that is intended to comfort us.
 He, of course lived in the world of light, hence his miracles.
 More importantly, we directly influence what is manifested each instant by our interaction with it.
 I don't want to go farther into that here, as I go into it in other places, but in essence, in Quantum Physics terms, we are each little bubbles with light materializing around them.
 Each of us is the very center of our own universe.
 Those universes overlap and are harmonized, to allow interaction of individuals, but each individual is at the very center of his own universe.
-The proof of this is discussed above where a traveler eventually gets to a distance where the Milky Way disappears into the Wall, but he is still the center of his own observable universe.
+If you traveled a billion light years out into space, you would still be at the center of your universe.